VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## June data set
+## July data set

-**June 8th, 2022**.
-The current data example focuses on the [designing effect visual patient profiles](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-06-08).
-The example data set is re-using data from a previous challenge on [Alzheimer demographic data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-11-10), but this time focusing on a wider set of measurements.
-The challenge also focuses on the individual patient and how to best present a combination of data measured at the patient level in an informative manner.
+**July 13th, 2022**.
+The July data example focuses on the [Visualising Ranking Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-07-13).

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)